gmordecki/TA1C/README.md

 - Article's scraped clean text (only the news body)
 - Article's scraped images with their captions (in a JSON list)
 - Article's scraped embedded URLs (usually social media links)
-- Secondary annotator tag
+- First Annotator Tag
+- Second Annotator Tag
+- Third Annotator Tag

 We are going to release a third version including the article's complete HTML.

-The second annotation reaches reaching a Fleiss' κ inter annotator agreement of 0.78, demonstrating that the annotation criteria are precise and reduce subjectivity.
-We are currently working to achieve a third independent annotation and take the majority vote as ground truth.
+The three annotations reach a Fleiss' κ inter annotator agreement of 0.825, demonstrating that the annotation criteria are precise and reduce subjectivity.
+The majority vote is taken as ground truth.

 ## Teaser text